reiver/go-porterstemmer/README.md

     func main() {

-      word := "waxes"
+      word := "Waxes"

       stem := porterstemmer.StemString(word)

       fmt.Printf("The word [%s] has the stem [%s].", word, stem) }

-Alternatively, if you want to be a bit more efficnent, use []rune slices instead, with code like:
+Alternatively, if you want to be a bit more efficient, use []rune slices instead, with code like:

+    package main

+    import (
+      "fmt"
+      "github.com/reiver/go-porterstemmer"
+    )

+    func main() {

+      word := []rune("Waxes")

+      stem := porterstemmer.Stem(word)

+      fmt.Printf("The word [%s] has the stem [%s].", string(word), string(stem))
+    }

+Also alternatively, if you already know that your word is already lowercase (and you don't need this library to lowercase your word for you) you can instead use code like:

     package main